-Analysing and evaluating theatre
+Area of Study 3: Analysing and evaluating theatre

-In this area of study students analyse and evaluate an interpretation of a script in a production from the prescribed VCE theatre Studies Unit 3 Playlist.
-In doing so, students study ways the interpretation on stage draws on and interprets the contexts in the script.
-This includes the decisions that have been made when interpreting the script, for example decisions about acting, direction and design and the use of theatre technologies and elements of theatre composition.

-Students evaluate the ways theatre practitioners, such as the director, actors, designers, or a dramaturg, have contributed to the interpretation on stage.
-Students study how the theatre styles and contexts implied in the written script are interpreted when the play is performed to an audience.
-Students analyse the theatre production and develop skills in using theatre terminology and expressions to describe how the script has been interpreted creatively and imaginatively.
-Their analysis and evaluation of the production is informed by work undertaken in Areas of Study 1 and 2.
+In this area of study, students attend, analyse and evaluate an interpretation of a script in a production from the prescribed VCE Theatre Studies Playlist.
+They study ways in which the interpretation on stage draws on and interprets the contexts in the script as well as any recontextualisation choices.
+Students evaluate the ways in which theatre practitioners (such as the director, actors, designers) and dramaturgical processes have contributed to the interpretation on stage.
+They study how the theatre styles and contexts implied in the written script are interpreted when the play is performed to an audience.